Snehagovindharajan/GraduateTrainingProgram2019/Python/ProblemSet03/Readme.md

 the letters acefhlo?
 Other than "Hoe alfalfa?"

 8. Write a function called is_abecedarian that returns True if the letters in a word appear in alphabetical order (double letters are ok).
 How many abecedarian words are there?
-(i.e) "Abhor" or "Aux" or "Aadil" should return "True"  Banana should return "False"
+Abhor,Aux,Aadil,Banana (i.e) "Abhor" or "Aux" or "Aadil" should return "True"  Banana should return "False"

 9. Write a function called is_sorted that takes a list as a parameter and returns True